remkus/fortytwo/content/plugins/developer/readme.txt

 4. The plugin's settings page (Tools > Developer) will check to make sure your environment is correctly configured, including plugins, constants, and other settings.

 == Changelog ==

+= 1.1.6 (2013-04-08) =
+* Made purpose of activate/install links on Settings page more obvious
+* Added link to full plugin details on Settings page (opens in Thickbox)

+= 1.1.5 (2013-04-05) =
+* Added ability to define multiple project types for plugins
+* Added ability to define project types for constants
+* Added Jetpack to recommended plugins and constants

+= 1.1.4 (2013-04-03) =
+* Added plugin descriptions to installation and settings pages

+= 1.1.3 (2013-04-02) =
+* Added improved error reporting
+* Added [Log Viewer](http://wordpress.org/extend/plugins/log-viewer/) to recommended plugins.
+Props to @rockaut for the suggestion

 = 1.1.2 (2013-01-29) =
 * French localization.
 Props [fxbenard](https://github.com/fxbenard)